rschifan/SpatialAM-21/README.md

 # SpatialAM-21

-### Git Repository for the course Spatial Analyisis and Modeling@UNITO
+### Git Repository for the course Spatial Analysis and Modeling@UNITO